 About our Behavioral Health Consultant Post-Doctoral and Social Work Fellowships

 We offer two fellowships, the Post-Doctoral Fellowship and the Social Work Fellowship.
-The Access Community Health Centers Behavioral Health Consultant Post-doctoral fellowship (also called Primary Care Psychology) offers the opportunity to work in a fast-paced primary care setting within a well-established, integrated program.
+The Access Community Health Centers Behavioral Health Consultant Post-Doctoral and Social Work Fellowships offer the opportunity to work in a fast-paced primary care setting within a well-established, integrated program.
 We work within the Primary Care Behavioral Health (PCBH) model (Robinson & Reiter, 2007), as Behavioral Health Consultants to primary care providers.

 Patients are referred to Behavioral Health for all types of behavioral concerns, including:

 - Physical health problems such as coping with chronic illnesses